substantial/updeep/README.md

 ### `u.if(predicate(, updates)(, object))`

-Apply updates only if `predicate` is truthy or, if `predicate` is a function, if it evaluates to truthy when called with `object`.
+Apply updates only if `predicate` is truthy or, if `predicate` is a function, it evaluates to truthy when called with `object`.

 ```js
 var object = { a: 2 };